-Couple this with the massive increase in migration (see graph below which maps approximately 600,000 migrating to Australia in 2023), and you can understand the reason the property market is hot right now, with no signs of slowing down.
+Looking just at the base data, you can understand the reason the property market is hot in most popular areas of the country with no signs of slowing down.

-Markets like this bring up a range of new challenges, and it also means agents have an increasing amount of power in the buying process.
+Markets like this bring up a range of challenges, and it also means agents have an increasing amount of power in the buying process.

 Good v bad